HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_using_each_fingerprinting.png",
-  caption="Websites using each fingerprinting librar.", description="Chart showing the percentage of websites that include each of the third-party fingerprinting libraries.
+  caption="Websites using each fingerprinting library.", description="Chart showing the percentage of websites that include each of the third-party fingerprinting libraries.
 FingerprintJS is used by 0.74% of desktop sites and 0.64% of mobile sites, ClientJS by 0.04% and 0.04% respectively, MaxMind by 0.03% and 0.02%, TruValidate by 0.03% and 0.02%, ThreatMetrix by 0.00% and 0.00%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=1537414997&format=interactive", sheets_gid="1785016530",